hanfak/flowgen/README.md

 ### For usage

-Here is a simple example
+Here is a simple example which creates a PNG file

 ```java
 class ComplexExample {